 The Input display screen allows the input source for the currently selected window to be changed.
 The top line of the display shows the detected characteristics of the signal.
-Valid Input sources match those available on the front of the unit
+Valid Input sources match input select buttons on the front of the unit